yehjxraymond/wqu_econometrics_group_proj/submission2/Submission.md

 Political stability of a country also affects the exchange rate positively.
 Investors are encouraged to invest in countries with higher political stability, resulting in higher demand for the currency[4].

-## Explain the connection between linear regression and Vector Error Correction (VEC).
+## 2.3 The connection between linear regression and Vector Error Correction (VEC).

 The Vector Auto-Regressive(VAR) model extends the linear regression model by allowing different processes to be grenerated from their mutual histories.